MCP-Mirror/PhialsBasement_CMD-MCP-Server/README.md

 # CMD MCP Server

-A Model Context Protocol (MCP) server implementation for executing CMD commands.
+A Model Context Protocol (MCP) server implementation for executing CMD commands on both Windows and Linux, as well as allowing SSH connections.
 This server allows you to integrate command-line operations with MCP-compatible applications.

 ## Features